Anne-Marie Guerguerian

 Project Manager

 Geraldine Goco is a nurse with a BA Hons. in psychology.
-Prior to joining the Guerguerian lab, she worked on large-scale study investigating the effectiveness of math instruction in elementary education.
-Here, she works on the QBIct Research Team.
+Prior to joining the Guerguerian lab, she worked on a large-scale study investigating the effectiveness of math instruction in elementary education.
+Here, she manages several projects including the QBIct and Brain and ECMO projects.
 She is passionate about her work as it combines her interests and experience in research and paediatric health care.
 When she’s not working on these projects, she is planning her next travel adventure and visiting new cafés, in search of the perfect cup of coffee.

 Kie snapshot 2_2021 (002)